ImperialCollegeLondon/RCS_UserSupport_public/RCS_Apps_guides/Anaconda/README.md

 2. install `app_02` and its dependencies
 3. install `app_03` and its dependencies pulling packages from a specific channel

-please see the HPC prerequisites as you may need to run `anaconda-setup` first.
+Please see the HPC prerequisites as you may need to run `anaconda-setup` first.

 (see [workflows examples](/RCS_Apps_guides/Anaconda/03_workflow_examples.md) for extensive examples)

 ---